 And so as business owners, we need to be able to make sure that we stay on top of our content and that we own our content and it doesn’t run us.
 But those of you who don’t know me, my name is Sara Nguyen, and I help awesome entrepreneurs like yourself, build and grow your business using social media with ease.

 Make sure you check out the description ’cause I’ll put links to everything that I referenced in this video there, and let’s go ahead and get into it.
 I’m going to show you my content calendar.
-So let’s go over now.
+Let’s go over now.

-So this is my content calendar.
-So what happened was I sat down about a week ago, can’t remember the exact day, everything’s a blur, you know that period between Christmas and New Year’s when you don’t even know what day it is or who you are?
+This is my content calendar.
+What happened was I sat down about a week ago, can’t remember the exact day, everything’s a blur, you know that period between Christmas and New Year’s when you don’t even know what day it is or who you are?
 Yes, we’ve heard that.
 We’ve seen that floating in social media and I’m doing it again now because I can.

 This is my social media content calendar and this is my real calendar.
 It’s not a make-believe one.
 This is the one that I’m actually, that I actually created and that I will use for myself.
 And what I’ve done is that I’ve planned my social media for the next three months.